xLeonardo22/python-trading-bots/README.md

 strategy: instead of predicting direction, the algorithm waits for compression phases and enters only on confirmed volume expansion breakouts.
 It also processes market data faster and generates more selective signals.
-The 4-year backtest — including 2022 — returned 8% overall profit.
+The 4-year backtest — including 2022 — returned 3% overall profit (ongoing development — current version under live testing).

 ---